zsylvester/blockdiagram/README.md

 <img src="https://github.com/zsylvester/blockdiagram/blob/master/blockdiagram_logo.png" width="400">

-### Note that `blockdiagram` is now superceded by the `stratigraph` (https://github.com/zsylvester/stratigraph)package.
+### Note that `blockdiagram` is now superceded by the `stratigraph` (https://github.com/zsylvester/stratigraph) package.
 You should check out `stratigraph` if you are interested in creating 3D displays similar to those created by `blockdiagram`.

 ## Description